dustalov/greeb/README.md

 ### Segmentation API

-The analyzer can also be used to perform text segmentation into sentences, i.e. for sentence detection.
+The analyzer can also perform sentence detection.

 ```ruby
 text = 'Hello!
 How are you?'